bsmith89/make-bml/make-lesson.md

 A master script is a good start, but it has a few shortcomings.

-Let's imagine that we adjusted the width of the bars in our plot. produced by `plotcount.py`.
+Let's imagine that we adjusted the width of the bars in our plot produced by `plotcount.py`.

 ```bash